JackGilmore/PrisonerDataAnalysis/README.md

 ## load_data script usage

+> [!IMPORTANT]
+> Run this script before you start the API up so it is populated with data

-This script will load and manipulate the dataset using Pandas, outputting it as an SQLite file
+This script will load and manipulate the dataset using Pandas, outputting it as an SQLite file.
+Run it from the src folder.

 ```shell